 A BS in kinesiology provides students with a deep understanding of how the human body works.
 The program prepares students for graduate study in physical or occupational therapy, physician assistant programs, medicine and other health-related professional programs.

 In kinesiology, all aspects of human function are studied from the perspective of human movement.
-The rigorous curriculum provides a scientifically inclusive approach to human movement, studying mechanical, anatomical, neural, developmental, physiological and psychological mechanisms.
-This gives students in the program a well-rounded understanding of all aspects of human function as it pertains to movement and exercise.
+The rigorous curriculum provides a scientifically inclusive approach to human movement; students study mechanical, anatomical, neural, developmental, physiological and psychological mechanisms.
+This gives students a well-rounded understanding of all aspects of human function as it pertains to movement and exercise.